Q. What are lash extensions?

 Q. How long do they last?

-A.Lash extensions shed naturally with your lashes.
-It’s normal to lose a few each day, and cycles can vary based on factors like age and lifestyle.
+A. Lash extensions shed naturally with your lashes.
+It is normal to lose a few each day, and lash cycles can vary based on age, lifestyle, aftercare, and natural shedding.
 To keep your lashes full, fills are recommended every 2–3 weeks.

-Q. Where do I buy Lash shampoo?
+Q. Where do I buy lash shampoo?

 Q. Why are my lash extensions falling out quickly?

-A. Retention depends on several factors, but aftercare is the biggest.
-Clean Your lashes regularly to remove oils, buildup, and makeup.
+A. Retention depends on several factors, but aftercare is one of the biggest.
+Clean your lashes regularly to remove oils, buildup, and makeup.
 These can cause poor retention and irritation.
 Avoid rubbing, friction, or snagging, as this can cause early shedding.
-Your natural lash cycle also plays a role-some people’s lashes shed faster than others.
+Your natural lash cycle also plays a role—some people’s lashes shed faster than others.
 Medications, hormones, and lifestyle can affect this as well.
-Fills are needed every 2-3 weeks depending on these factors.
+Fills are needed every 2–3 weeks depending on these factors.

 Q. Can I use a lash growth serum while I have extensions on?